Eric is a former football player, former youth football coach, and lifelong student of the game.

 It’s a tough assignment.
 Even when a cornerback is a better athlete compared to the receiver he is covering, he is at a disadvantage because the receiver knows where the route is going.
 Film study helps, but it takes incredible physical skills and instincts to play cornerback well, especially in man-to-man coverage.

 Corners have to be tough, no matter their size.
-They must possess the courage to take on linemen who might weight them by 100 pounds or more on sweeps.
+They must possess the courage to take on linemen who might outweigh them by 100 pounds or more on sweeps.
 They are expected to tackle much larger running backs in the open field.
 They may be asked to play bump-and-run on the goal line against towering tight ends.

 Above all else, cornerbacks must be mentally strong.
 Even the best corners get beat from time to time, and they must put it behind them and show up for the next play.